Crocuda_vps

 };

-And import the nixos-generator module.
+• And import the nixos-generators module.

 # vm.nix